Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

 We can thus apply Proposition \ref{prop-pushing} to the leaves $E_s$ for $s \in (t,0)$ to obtain a familly of rays $r_s$ in $L$ that start at $\tau(s)$ and always land in $\xi$.
-To see this, note that while $r_s$ does not intersect $\wihat D_t$ then the ray varies continuously with $s$, but if it intersects $\wihatD_t$ it could in principle split into more than one ray, however, due to Proposition \ref{prop-nonseplands} the landing should occur in $\alpha(E_s)$ which is impossible since it would force the ray to intersect $\ell_0$.
+To see this, note that while $r_s$ intersects $\wihat D_t$ then the ray varies continuously with $s$, but if stops intersecting $\wihatD_t$ it could in principle split into more than one ray.
+However, due to Proposition \ref{prop-nonseplands} the landing should occur in $\alpha(E_s)$ which is impossible since it would force the ray to intersect $\ell_0$.
 Finally, note that when $s\to 0$ there could be splitting, but in this case we obtain that there is a curve in $E_0 \cap L$ (note that $E_0=E$) which goes from $\alpha(E)$ to $\xi$.

-In conclusion, we have shown that if the claim does not hold, then $E \cap L$ must have a curve $\ell'$ from $\alpha(E)$ or $\alpha(L)$ to $\xi$.
-Since $L$ and $E$ are $\gamma$-invariant we can iterate this intersected curve $\ell'$ to obtain a sequence of distinct intersections of $E\cap L$ landing in the same point (and since they do not admit a common transversal, they must have some distance in between).
+In conclusion, we have shown that if the result does not hold, then $E \cap L$ must have a curve $\ell'$ from one of the fixed points of $\gamma$ to $\xi$.
+Since $E$ and $L$ are $\gamma$-invariant we can iterate this intersected curve $\ell'$ to obtain a sequence of distinct intersections of $E\cap L$ landing in the same point (and since they do not admit a common transversal, they must have some distance in between).
 This contradicts the small visual measure property and completes the proof of the lemma. \end{proof}

-There is a similar phenomena when the splitting goes in the opposite direction:
+There is a similar phenomenon when the splitting goes in the opposite direction: